SaiDhanyaa/awesome-gee-community-datasets/docs/projects/soilprop.md

 </center>

-Sample Code with Soil Texture Class:https://code.earthengine.google.com/bb16ef5adbd5711d9fcb77ce7705618e
+**Link for sample code:** [Sample Code with Soil Texture Class]:https://code.earthengine.google.com/bb16ef5adbd5711d9fcb77ce7705618e

+### Sample Application

+NA

-#### Shared License
+## License

 This work is licensed under a Creative Commons Attribution 4.0 International and is an open license unless otherwise indicated.
 You must give appropriate credit, provide a link to the license, and indicate if changes were made.

+## Keywords

+Soil grid, USDA, CSRL, UCANR,USDA, Soil, Coarse

+## Date Created

+2021-07-22

+## Changelog

+NA

+## Provider

-Created by : California Soil Resource Lab at UC Davis and UC-ANR in collaboration with the USDA Natural Resources Conservation Service
+California Soil Resource Lab at UC Davis and UC-ANR in collaboration with the USDA Natural Resources Conservation Service

-Curated in GEE by: Samapriya Roy
+## Curated in GEE by

-Keywords: Soil grid, USDA, CSRL, UCANR,USDA, Soil, Coarse

-Last updated: 2021-07-22
+Samapriya Roy